by Jason Ware

 The truth is, it’s not just about FTP and transferring files.
 There are a lot of workflow steps that people need to do on-the-go.
 For example, previewing files, sharing files, or checking on the status of files that they’ve sent to a client.

-Once we decided to build a mobile version of SWFT, we wanted to move quickly: in mid January 2014, we set a goal of two months: we wanted to have the mobile app out by the end of March.
+Once we decided to build a mobile version of SWFT, we wanted to move quickly: in mid January 2014, we set a goal of two months.
+We wanted to have the mobile app out by the end of March.

 We’re certainly not the first to build a mobile version of an existing web app, and we definitely won’t be the last.
 We leaned heavily on information that others had written, and we wanted to share in-kind.
-This blog post tells the story of our build — and, we hope — will provide some key insights to anyone trying to do something similar in the future.
+This blog post tells the story of our web app build — and, we hope — will provide some key insights to anyone trying to do something similar in the future.

-Gathering the essential information
+Gathering the Essential Information

 Given our tight timing, one of the first things we needed to do was determine the actual set of features that our customers most likely wanted to use on a mobile device.
 Mobile is moving too quickly for there to be a perfect platform, approach, or process.
 When it comes down to it you really just need something solid to base your initial build direction on.

-Here are some key questions that you should ask if you’re trying to build a mobile version of an existing app:
+Here are some key questions that you should ask if you’re trying to build a mobile version of an existing web app:

 - What do my app’s current mobile usage statistics look like?